 Osteomalacia refers to a softening of your bones, often caused by a vitamin D deficiency.
-In children, this condition is called rickets.
 Soft bones are more likely to bow and fracture than are harder, healthy bones.

-Muscle weakness and achy bone pain are the major sign and symptom of osteomalacia.
-Treatment for osteomalacia involves replenishing low levels of vitamin D and calcium, and treating any underlying disorders that may be causing the deficiencies.
+Muscle weakness and achy bone pain are the major symptoms of osteomalacia.
+Treatment for osteomalacia involves replenishing low levels of vitamin D and calcium and treating any underlying disorders that may be causing the deficiencies.

 - Bhan A, et al. Osteomalacia as a result of vitamin D deficiency.
-Endocrinology Metabolism Clinics of North America.
-2010;39:321.
+Rheumatology Disease Clinics of North America.
+2012;38:81.

 - Menkes CJ.
 Epidemiology and etiology of osteomalacia. http://www.uptodate.com/home.
 Accessed Nov.
 25, 2013.

 - Evaluation, treatment, and prevention of vitamin D deficiency: An Endocrine Society clinical practice guideline.
 Chevy Chase, Md.: The Endocrine Society. http://www.endocrine.org/education-and-practice-management/clinical-practice-guidelines.
 Accessed Nov.
 25, 2013.